Coping and supportBy Mayo Clinic Staff

 Hyperhidrosis can be distressing.
 You may have trouble working or enjoying recreational activities because of wet hands or feet or wet stains on clothing.
-You might feel embarrassed or anxious about your symptoms and become withdrawn or self-consciousness.
+You might feel embarrassed or anxious about your symptoms and become withdrawn or self-conscious.
 You may be frustrated or upset by other people's reactions.

-Besides talking to your doctor, you may want to talk to a counselor or medical social worker.
-Or you may find it helpful to talk to other people with hyperhidrosis.
-Go online to connect with other people living with the condition.
+Besides talking with your doctor, you may want to talk with a counselor or a medical social worker.
+Or you may find it helpful to talk with other people who have hyperhidrosis.

-- Smith CC, et al. Primary focal hyperhidrosis. http://www.uptodate.com/index.
-Accessed July 18, 2012.
+- Smith CC, et al. Primary focal hyperhidrosis. http://www.uptodate.com/home.
+Accessed July 10, 2015.

 - Cerfolio RJ, et al. The Society of Thoracic Surgeons expert consensus for the surgical treatment of hyperhidrosis.
 Annals of Thoracic Surgery.
 2011;91:1642.

 - Barbara Woodward Lips Patient Education Center.
-Hyperhidrosis (Excessive sweating).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2011.
+Hyperhidrosis (excessive sweating).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2010.

 - Hyperhidrosis.
 American Academy of Dermatology. https://www.aad.org/dermatology-a-to-z/diseases-and-treatments/e---h/hyperhidrosis.
 Accessed July 14, 2015.